gamtiq/frontend-tools/README.md

 * CSS <a name="css-examples"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
     - [CSS Arrows From CodePen](https://freebiesupply.com/blog/css-arrows/) - a list of CSS arrows from CodePen.
     - [CSS Background Patterns](https://www.magicpattern.design/tools/css-backgrounds) - beautiful pure CSS background patterns.
-    - [CSS buttons](https://cssbuttons.io/) -  CSS buttons, checkboxes, and more.
-Choose from numerous UI components and get the CSS for the ones you like.
     - [CSSFX](https://cssfx.netlify.app/) - beautifully simple click-to-copy CSS effects.
 A carefully crafted collection designed with a focus on fluidity, simplicity, and ease of use.
 Powered by CSS with minimal markup.
     - [CSS Layout](https://csslayout.io/) - popular layouts & patterns made with CSS.
     - [Drop-in Minimal CSS](https://dohliam.github.io/dropin-minimal-css/) - an overview of barebones drop-in minimal CSS boilerplate frameworks.
     - [SpinKit](https://tobiasahlin.com/spinkit/) - a collection of loading indicators animated with CSS.
     - [The Shapes of CSS](https://css-tricks.com/the-shapes-of-css/) - lots of shapes in CSS with only a single HTML element.
+    - [Universe of UI elements](https://uiverse.io/) -  CSS buttons, checkboxes, and more.
+Choose from numerous UI components and get the CSS for the ones you like.
     - [UI Snippets](https://ui-snippets.dev/) - a collection of UI Snippets.
     - [WebGradients](https://webgradients.com/) - a free collection of 180 linear gradients that you can use as content backdrops in any part of your website.
 * HTML <a name="html-examples"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)